Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Introduction

-where we used the identity $\Theta_{rc}\left(\frac{z}{r}\right)=\frac{1}{r^2}\Theta_c(z)$ for any $r>0$.
-This scaling behavior is consistent with the scaling behavior of Wu's inequality. \end{remark} The function $\Theta_c$ is nonnegative for $z\ge 0$, and in fact strictly positive for $z>0$, so the right-hand side of \eqref{eq:stab_ultra} is strictly positive.
-Let us note that the question of stability under log-concavity is delicate.
-For example, when $f$ is ultra-log-concave, we have that $\mu=f\pi_T$ is $\beta$-log-concave:
+\end{theorem} The function $\Theta_c$ is nonnegative for $z\ge 0$, and in fact strictly positive for $z>0$, so the right-hand side of \eqref{eq:stab_ultra} is always strictly positive. \begin{remark} We can relate $\Theta_c$ to the relative entropy between Poisson measures of different intensities via

+On the other hand, as we show in Proposition \ref{prop:deficit_identity}, the deficit $\delta(f)$ is \emph{equal} to a (random) weighted sum of relative entropies between Poisson measures of different intensities, which makes $\Theta_c$ a natural quantity in this context. \end{remark}

+\begin{remark} The question of improvement of Wu's inequality under log-concavity assumptions is delicate.
+For example, when $f$ is ultra-log-concave, we have that $\mu=f\pi_T$ is \emph{$\beta$-log-concave}: